ivotron/popper2-paper/paper.md

 | 5                  |     4056                        |    13    |  99.14%  | -->

 To achieve lower training durations, the training should ideally be done on GPUs in the cloud which in turn require these workflows to be easily portable to multi-node cloud environments.
-In the next section, we will look at how we ran the workflow developed on the local machine efficiently on the Kubernetes using popper.
+In the next section, we will look at how we ran the workflow developed on the local machine efficiently on the Kubernetes using Popper.

-### **Workflow execution in the Cloud using Kubernetes**
+### Workflow execution in the Cloud using Kubernetes

 In this section, we discuss how we reduced the training duration in the above workflow by reproducing it on a GPU enabled Kubernetes cluster.
 On Kubernetes clusters, steps of a Popper workflow run in separate pods that can get scheduled on any node of the cluster in a separate namespace.